ADD CONDITION

 If your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-If your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache, stop use and consult a doctor.
+Stop use and ask a doctor if your cough persists for more than 7 days, is accompanied by fever, rash, or persistent headache, or if your sore throat is severe or does not improve in 7 days.

 Is this drug safe to use during pregnancy or breastfeeding?

-If you are pregnant or breastfeeding, you should ask a health professional before use.
+If you are pregnant or breastfeeding, ask a health professional before use.

 Are there any contraindications for this drug?